adferrand/dnsrobocert/README.md

 You will need to wipe content of `/etc/letsencrypt` volume before container re-creation when enabling or disabling staging.

+### Auto-export certificates in PFX format

+Some services need the SSL key and certificate stored in PFX format (also known as PKCS#12) whose extension is .pfx (or .p12).
+For this purpose one can set the container environment variable `EXPORT_PFX (default: false)` to `true`: in this case, the container will ensure that every certificate handled by Certbot is exported in PFX format during certificate creation, renewal or container start/restart.

+The PFX certificate for a given primary domain is located in the container on `/etc/letsencrypt/[DOMAIN]/cert.pks`: it contains the key, certificate and all intermediate certificates.

+By default, the PFX certificates are not protected by a passphrase.
+You can define one using the environment variable `EXPORT_PFX_PASSPHRASE`.

 ### Sleep time

-During a DNS challenge, a sleep must be done after the insertion of the TXT entry in order to let the entry to be propagated correctly and ensure that ACME servers will see it.
-The default value is 30 seconds: if this value does not suit you, you can modify it by setting the environment variable `LEXICON_SLEEP_TIME (default: 30)` in the container.
+During a DNS challenge, a sleep must be done after TXT entry insertions in order to let DNS zone updates be propagated correctly and ensure that ACME servers will see them.
+Default value is 30 seconds: if this value does not suit your needs, you can modify it by setting the environment variable `LEXICON_SLEEP_TIME (default: 30)`.

 ### Shell access